 Two of Italy’s most iconic pieces of art reside in Florence.

 The first is Michelangelo’s David, the world-renowned sculpture housed in the Galleria dell'Accademia di Firenze.
 Beyond David, the gallery has an extensive collection; you may want to set aside an afternoon to visit Italy’s second most popular museum.
-Sign up for our Show & Go™ Accademia Gallery Tour to save time and gain quick access to this popular attraction.
+Sign up for our Accademia Gallery Skip-the-line tour to save time and gain quick access to this popular attraction.

 Other Florence museums of note include the Bargello for its sculptures, the Pitti Palace for its treasures and sumptuous Boboli Gardens, and the Gucci Museum for its modern Italian fashion.